 You need to find out if your desired destinations offer courses that would fit into your program.
 If you are unsure which types of courses you have left to study, please request a study plan from the Faculty office.

-The Global Learning website will be a good resource for you with webpages for each of our partner universities, including an 'Academics' tab and direct links to our partner's websites.
+The Study Overseas website will be a good resource for you with webpages for each of our partner universities, including an 'Academics' tab and direct links to our partner's websites.

-Exchange information sessions are a great opportunity for you to meet the Global Learning team and hear about all aspects of the program and application process.
+Exchange information sessions are a great opportunity for you to meet the Study Overseas advisors and hear about all aspects of the program and application process.
 Check out when the next session is here.

 - Step 3 - Attend a Faculty of Arts exchange information session

 There are now information sessions specifically for students studying in the Faculty of Arts.
 These sessions will cover information that pertains to the Faculty's specific degree programs, including information on studying languages, getting credit and fitting exchange into a Faculty of Arts degree.

 Please check the Faculty of Arts Facebook page for information about the next session.

 - Step 4 - Application and Faculty pre-approval

-Once you have selected appropriate institutions, the next step is to apply through the Global Learning Application System (GLAS).
+Once you have selected appropriate institutions, the next step is to apply through the GLAS Application System.
 Click on the 'How to Apply' tab for further direction.

 As part of the application, you must first request approval through the Faculty Pre-Approval questionnaire in GLAS.
 This is where we assess whether it is viable for you to go on exchange within your program of study.
 You don't need to meet with an exchange advisor prior to this step, however if you would like to, please contact the Faculty Office to arrange an appointment.

 You will need to have a GPA of 4.50 in order to be considered for exchange.
 If your GPA is currently below 4.50, you may have the opportunity to raise your GPA in the coming academic year before submitting a study plan for Faculty Approval.
 You are responsible for choosing what courses you study while on exchange.
-We recommend speaking to the Faculty's Global Exchange Officer for further advice on your study choices.
+We recommend speaking to the Faculty's Study Overseas officer for further advice on your study choices.